chandermani/vcap/README.md

 otherwise you may want to use 8080 or another common http port.

-Once you do this, from both your mac, and from within the vm, `api.vcap.me` and `*.vcap.me` will map to localhost which will map to your running Cloud Foundry instance.
+Once you do this, from both your mac, and from within the vm, `api.vcap.me` and `*.vcap.me` will map to localhost which will map to your running Iron Foundry instance.

 Trying your setup